Recent Blog Articles

 Acute pancreatitis is a sudden inflammation of the pancreas.

-The pancreas is the large gland located in the upper part of the abdomen, behind the stomach.
+The pancreas is located in the upper part of the abdomen, behind the stomach.
 It produces digestive enzymes and hormones.

 To continue reading this article, you must log in.